WhiteheadLab/Lab_Wiki/bioinformatics_programming.md

 4. [Commandline bootcamp](http://rik.smith-unna.com/command_line_bootcamp/): I see this as the first step for learning skills.
 If you can get through these 28 lessons, you have the beginning base of skills for how to navigate the commandline.
 5. [R course at UCD, GGE course](https://gge-ucd.github.io/R-DAVIS/syllabus.html)
 6. [semester-long bioninfo course at UF](http://www.datacarpentry.org/semester-biology/syllabus/)
-7. [Introduction to R](https://mikoontz.github.io/data-carpentry-week/), 1 week intro R course taught by Michael Koontz and Ryan Peet at DIBSI, 2017
+7. [Introduction to R](https://mikoontz.github.io/data-carpentry-week/), 1 week intro R course taught by Michael Koontz and Ryan Peek at DIBSI, 2017
 8. [DIB training program at UCD](http://dib-training.readthedocs.io/en/pub/)